 With new hotels arriving on the scene all the time, it can be both challenging and exciting to choose where to stay.
 Meanwhile, business travelers look for a different set of amenities, and unsurprisingly, many hotels in Manhattan meet those specific needs.
 Here are our picks for the best hotels to stay in during your next business trip:

-- If hotel in a prime Manhattan location is what you’re after, look no further than the Hotel Sofitel New York.
+- If a hotel in a prime Manhattan location is what you’re after, look no further than the Hotel Sofitel New York.
 Conveniently located in Midtown West, the Sofitel is easy walking distance to Rockefeller Center.
 After work, you’re just a block from the designer stores on Fifth Avenue and the Theater District.

 - If you need to book a hotel based on a point-of-interest, you came to the right place.
 The Bentley Hotel is an ideal spot if you’re attending an event at Guastavino’s but want to avoid Manhattan’s busier neighborhoods.
 From the hotel, you’ll can easily walk to Midtown or hop in a cab to take the FDR elsewhere.